 Just as a building is incomplete without a sturdy roof, home interiors are incomplete without a good ceiling.
 The ceiling or the fifth wall is steadily gaining momentum in a world of interior design that almost always favoured the four walls and the floor.
 Although false ceiling designs have been around for years, they’re coming back with a bang in terms of patterns, finishes, technology and illusions.
-While we’re well far from boring whitewashed ceilings, this new wave of innovation is set to revolutionise the concept of the ceiling–making it a must-have in a new home!

 Before diving into designs, it’s best to set a base of what it is, who it’s for and what it’s pros and cons are.

 In simple terms, a false ceiling is a fitted ceiling that hangs below the original ceiling of a room or home.
 It’s usually suspended by wooden or metal frames and the illusion it brings of a lower ceiling, sometimes with parts of the original ceiling on display, has earned it the moniker ‘dropped ceiling.’